Empath (character): Powers and abilities

+Manuel de la Rocha can telepathically sense the emotional states, desires, and moods of those around him.
+He can psionically manipulate and alter these emotions into any state he chooses, such as love, hate, or fear.
+He is able to influence large groups of people simultaneously, with his control ranging from subtle emotional manipulation to the total negation of feeling, reducing individuals to a zombie-like state in which they can be commanded with ease.

 Other versions

 Age of Apocalypse

-In the Age of Apocalypse reality, Empath is held hostage by Mikhail Rasputin, who attaches the young mutant to a computer system in order to amplify his empathic abilities and control the human population of Eurasia.
-This causes Empath incredible agony, and when his handler, Keeper Murdock (the Age of Apocalypse's version of Daredevil), accidentally touches him, Murdock realizes the horrific pain the young man is in and ends his life.
+An alternate version of Manuel de la Rocha appears in the Age of Apocalypse storyline.
+Empath is held hostage by Mikhail Rasputin, who attaches the young mutant to a computer system in order to amplify his empathic abilities and control the human population of Eurasia.
+This causes Empath incredible agony, and when his handler, Keeper Murdock (the Age of Apocalypse's version of Daredevil), accidentally touches him, Murdock realizes the pain the young man is in and ends his life.